andrewacashner/hearingfaithms/chapters/chapter-3.md

 [@Leo:SermonesPL, 398, Sermo II de Ascensione Domini:
 "Quod itaque redemptoris nostri conspicuum fuit, in sacramenta transiuit."]

-All the audiotry elements of the service, from the reading of Scripture to the singing of villancicos, could only point toward this physical sacramental encounter.
+All the auditory elements of the service, from the reading of Scripture to the singing of villancicos, could only point toward this physical sacramental encounter.
 But because of music's ability to work on the external sense of hearing and the